carla-simulator/carla/Docs/core_map.md

 !!!
 Note
     These methods return a list.
 If there is more than one possible location (for example at junctions where the lane diverges), the returned list will contain as many waypoints.

 Waypoints can also find their equivalent at the center of an adjacent lane (if said lane exists) using `get_right_lane()` and `get_left_lane()`.
-This is useful to find the next waypoint on a neighbour lane to then perform a lane change:
+This is useful to find the next waypoint on a neighbour lane to then perform a lane change.

 ---
 ## Map Navigation

 The instance of the map is provided by the world.
-Once it is retrieved, it provides acces to different methods that will be useful to create routes and make vehicles roam around the city and reach goal destinations:
+Once it is retrieved, it provides acces to different methods that will be useful to create routes and make vehicles roam around the city and reach goal destinations.
 ```py
 map = world.get_map()
 ```

-* __Get recommended spawn points for vehicles__: assigned by developers with no ensurance of the spot being free:
+* __Get recommended spawn points for vehicles.__ assigned by developers with no ensurance of the spot being free:
 ```py
 spawn_points = world.get_map().get_spawn_points()
 ```

-* __Get a waypoint__: returns the closest waypoint for a specific location in the simulation or the one belonging to a certain `road_id`, `lane_id` and `s` in OpenDRIVE:
+* __Get a waypoint.__ returns the closest waypoint for a specific location in the simulation or the one belonging to a certain `road_id`, `lane_id` and `s` in OpenDRIVE:
 ```py
 # Nearest waypoint on the center of a Driving or Sidewalk lane.
 waypoint01 = map.get_waypoint(vehicle.get_location(),project_to_road=True, lane_type=(carla.LaneType.Driving | carla.LaneType.Sidewalk))